zannloo/tp/docs/UserGuide.md

 #### Examples:

-- When user is at the directory `~/grp-001`:
+- When you are at the directory `~/grp-001` and would like to see the students under `grp-001`,
     - `ls` will return all the students in grp-001
-- When user is at the root directory `~/`:
+- When you are at the root directory `~/` and would like to see all groups you have,
     - `ls` will return all the current groups

-### Display all tasks: `cat`
+### Displays all tasks: `cat`

-Searches for tasks depending on the environment.
+Displays all tasks depending on the directory you are at.

-**Format:** `cat SPECIFIED_PATH`
+**Format:** `cat [SPECIFIED_PATH]`

 #### Acceptable values for parameter:

 `SPECIFIED_PATH`:
-- must be a valid path
+- Must be a valid path to group or student
+- Cannot be a path to root

 <box type="success" seamless>

 #### Output if command succeeds:

-- display updates with tasks assigned under input Path
+- Displays list of tasks assigned under input Path

 </box>

 <box type="wrong" seamless>

 #### Output if command fails:
 If `cat` in root directory

-- display updates indicating that tasks cannot be shown within root directory.
+- Displays message indicating that tasks cannot be shown within root directory.

 If `cat` with invalid parameter

-- display updates showing invalid path with user entered Path
+- Displays message showing invalid path with user entered Path.

 </box>

 #### Examples:
-`cat grp-001`, `cat 1234A`
+- When you are at the directory `~/grp-001` and would like to see all tasks allocated to `grp-001`,

-- The first command will display all tasks assigned to group 001
+  - `cat` will return all the tasks allocated to grp-001.
+- If you are at the directory `~/grp-001` and would like take a quick look of the tasks allocated to student `0010Y`,
-- The second command will display all tasks that are assigned to student with Id 1234A
+  - `cat 0010Y` will return all the tasks allocated to student of studentId, `0010Y`.

 ---